uohzxela/clean-code-ruby/README.md

 "how am I supposed to do anything without an `if` statement?"
 The answer is that you can use polymorphism to achieve the same task in many cases.
 The second question is usually, "well that's great but why would I want to do that?"
-The answer is a previous clean code concept we learned: a function should only do one thing.
-When you have classes and functions that have `if` statements, you are telling your user that your function does more than one thing.
+The answer is a previous clean code concept we learned: a method should only do one thing.
+When you have classes and methods that have `if` statements, you are telling your user that your method does more than one thing.
 Remember, just do one thing.

 **Bad:**